 Guardianship of Children

 A legal guardian can be appointed for a child who does not have a legal parent already filling the parental role.
 A child may need a guardian if their parent is absent, incapacitated, deceased, mentally incompetent, incarcerated, or severely disabled to the point of being unable to make parental decisions.
 A parent can nominate a guardian, or a guardian can be picked by the court.
 Close relatives are generally preferred where available.
 A court can also establish a conservatorship, whereby a person (the conservator) is appointed to handle only the financial affairs or property of the child.

 Guardianships for Adults

 A guardian for an adult may serve different purposes depending on the needs of the protected person.
-In Washington and Oregon, the types of guardianships include the following:
+In Washington, the types of guardianships include the following:

-A person can be appointed both guardian of the estate and the person (or, in Oregon, appointed as both guardian and conservator).
+A person can be appointed both guardian of the estate and the person.
 Even within these categories, courts have leeway to impose limitations.
 Guardianships are meant to be tailored to the needs of the protected person or ward.
 Courts can impose either a broad guardianship or a limited guardianship.
 The powers of a guardian can range from near-complete control of the ward’s finances, living situation, property, and medical care to more limited decision-making as necessary to supplement the ward’s ability to care for oneself.

-Vancouver Attorney John Lutgens is Ready to Help With Estate Planning in Oregon or Washington State
+Vancouver Attorney John Lutgens is Ready to Help With Estate Planning in Washington State

-For considered and efficient legal help planning for your financial future in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.
+For considered and efficient legal help planning for your financial future in Vancouver or elsewhere throughout Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.